We ask you, humbly, to help us.

 individuals, businesses or secular groups are involved.
 That's unfair, it's

 discriminatory, and it clearly favors organized religion."
-For example, a

 church-run feeding program for the homeless might be protected against government